123456789_123456789_123456789_123456789_123456789_

 }

-When a block is given, returns a new Hash object whose content is based on the block; the block should return a 2-element ::Array object specifying the key-value pair to be included in the returned ::Array:
+With a block given, returns a new hash whose content is based on the block; the block is called with each entry’s key and value; the block should return a 2-element array containing the key and value to be included in the returned array:

 h = {foo: 0, bar: 1, baz: 2}